hippiehunter/dblbook/src/guessing_game/guessing_game.md

 endmain
 ```

-We've added a `repeat` block around the entire chunk of code that gets the user's guess and compares it to the `randomNumber`.
-We've also made the `else` block into a compound statement so we can execute both the `Console.WriteLine` and the `exitloop`.
+We've added a `repeat` block around the entire chunk of code that gets the user's guess and compares it to `randomNumber`.
+We've also made the `else` block into a compound statement so we can execute both `Console.WriteLine` and `exitloop`.
 Now if you run the program you'll see something like the following:

 ```console
 dotnet run